robertgshaw2-neuralmagic/nm_projects/Monitoring-Feature/README.md

 System Logging is *enabled* by default.
 All metrics are [pre-defined](/README.md#system-logging-metrics).
 Users can disable System Logging globally or at the Group level by adding the following key-value pairs to a configuration file.

-Example disabling all System Logging:
+Example YAML snippit disabling all System Logging:

 ```yaml
 system_logging: off
 ```

-Example disabling at the Group Level:
+Example YAML snippit disabling at the Group Level:

 ```yaml
 system_logging: